 Llangollen History Trail

 Medieval churches, castle ruins, views over the Dee valley and (mostly) easy walking – there’s much to recommend on the Llangollen History Trail.
-With luck you may see otters by the Horseshoe Falls.
-No problem if not – good food and relaxation by the canal are guaranteed at the Corn Mill pub in Llangollen.
+With luck you may see otters by the Horseshoe Falls – and if not, you can watch kayakers shoot the rapids from the terrace of the Corn Mill in Llangollen, or watch the Llangollen Railway steam train chuff into the station across the river.

 Walk through slate quarrying history and discover the gorgeous Talyllyn and Dysynni valleys beneath the shadow of Cader Idris.
-Your walk starts at Abergynolwyn, a former slate village centred around the Railway Inn, taking in the romantic ruins of Castell-y-Bere before circuiting Foel Caerberllan hill.
-You can walk the first section, or make a day of it and catch the Talyllyn Railway steam train to Nant Gwernol.
+Your walk starts at Abergynolwyn, a former slate village centred around the Railway Inn, taking in the romantic ruins of Castell y Bere before circuiting Foel Caerberllan hill.
+You can walk the first section, or spice it up by catching the Talyllyn Railway steam train for a short hop up to Nant Gwernol.
+You can download a .pdf of the walk on the Talyllyn Railway's website.

 Porthdinllaen, Llŷn Peninsula